When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog too?

 Just Because You Can Doesn’t Mean You Should

-We don’t deny that Neosporin is effective and generally regarded as safe in treating small wounds and scrapes, but there are risks to using a product designed for humans on your pet.
+We don’t deny that Neosporin on dogs is effective and generally regarded as safe in treating small wounds and scrapes, but there are risks to using a product designed for humans on your pet.

 Firstly, your dog can have an adverse reaction to one or more of the ingredients in Neosporin.
 Mild reactions may present in the form of rashes, inflammation, or itchiness.
 This will be counterproductive to the healing process.